ericytung/TaxiDataTools/README.md

 ## First step: Download and Merging
 - Download a year of data at https://uofi.app.box.com/NYCtaxidata
+- Put the 12 monthly zips inside a *data* folder
-- Use **merging_dataset.sh** to create CSVs with fares and trips : just applying http://hafen.github.io/taxi/
+- Use **merging_dataset.sh** to create CSVs with fares and trips : just applying http://hafen.github.io/taxi/.
+It will also run steps 2 and 3 automatically.

 ## Second step: Only keeping what is needed.
 We are only interested in the following information: